 Don’t sign in again

 After the process is complete, you might be tempted to sign in to the account to make sure it’s really gone.
 Don’t do that.

 It’s also common to accidentally sign in to the account, either on your computer or via one of the connected apps I mentioned above.
 Don’t do that either.

 Don’t try to sign in to your account for at least two weeks.

 I’d wait longer.

-I can’t stress the importance of this enough.
-If you log in within two weeks, you will cancel the deletion.
-If any of those external Facebook applications logs in again, I believe you also risk cancelling your account deletion.
+If you sign in within two weeks, you may cancel the deletion.
+If any of those external Facebook applications sign in again, I believe you also risk cancelling your account deletion.